red-data-tools/GR.rb/README.md

 ## Backend for Charty

-GR.rb is expected to be the backend for [Charty](https://github.com/red-data-tools/charty) in the future.
+GR.rb will be the default backend for [Charty](https://github.com/red-data-tools/charty).

 ## Contributing